ComposableAnalytics/Composapy/README.md

 ### Run a DataFlow

-To run a saved dataflow, you can retrieve the `appId` in the dataflow's url.
+To run a saved DataFlow, you can retrieve the `appId` in the DataFlow's URL.

 ```python
 dataflow_run = dataflow_api.run(444333)  # DataFlowRun(id=444333)
 ```

-To run a dataflow that has external input modules, use the `external_inputs` kwarg, which is a dictionary of with key equal to the external modules name field and the value equal to what you want to pass in.
+To run a DataFlow that has external input modules, use the `external_inputs` kwarg, which is a dictionary with key equal to the external modules name field and the value equal to what you want to pass in.

 ```python
 dataflow_run = dataflow_api.run(444333, external_inputs={"a_string_external_input": "foo string"})   # DataFlowRun(id=444333)